liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/02-tuning-for-the-data-upgrade.markdown

 ## Tuning the Database Transaction Engine for Executing Updates

-Many more update statements are executed during data upgrade than in production.
+Many more update statements are executed during data upgrade than in sharepointion.
 Here's how to optimize each database's transaction engine for the updates.

 ### IBM DB2